roman-byzantine-fibulae/roman-byzantine-fibulae.github.io/Roman Military Fibulae/fibula_2.md

  L: 43.5mm, W: 9.0mm, D: 26.5mm
 ### Weight
 5.9g
-### Description
-This aucissa fibula has line detailing on the bow of the fibula.
-It is also missing the pin.

 [Previous]({% link Roman Military Fibulae/fibula_1.md %}) | [Next]({% link Roman Military Fibulae/fibula_4.md %})